 If you are hiking the canyon or meeting/departing on a whitewater trip, and wish to stay at Phantom Ranch in a cabin or a dorm, you must call our Central Reservations Office.

 Central Reservations Hours of Operation

-Daily – 7:00 a.m. to 7:00 p.m., MST (Mountain Standard Time)
+Daily – 7:00 a.m. to 7:00 p.m., Mountain Time (observing daylight savings time)